systemlibrary/systemlibrary-common-episerver/source/SystemLibrary.Common.Episerver/Install.md

 	- Note: Try compiling.
 If error in package versions, very often Episerver.Cms has some deps that arent up2date.
 Simply view output in console in Visual Studio and update/add the package/version that is being complained about
 6. Create '~/module.config', set its build to 'Content'
 7. Create '~/Cms/Cms.cs'
-8. Create '~/Properties/launchSettings.json'
+8. Create '~/Properties/launchSettings.json' (it should exist already)
 9. Create '~/Content/Pages/StartPage/StartPage.cs'
 10. Create '~/Content/Pages/StartPage/StartPageController.cs'
 11. Create '~/Content/Pages/StartPage/Index.cshtml', set its build to 'Content'
-12. Create '~/appSettings.json', set its build to 'Content'
+12. Create '~/appSettings.json', set its build to 'Content' (it should exist already)
 13. Copy paste code below, into their respective files

 ~/Cms/Cms.cs: